oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 But this approach conflicts with the idea to enforce exact redirect URI matching at the authorization endpoint.
-Moreover, it has been observed that providers very often ignore the redirect_uri check requirement at this stage, maybe because it doesn't seem to be security-critical from reading the spec.
+Moreover, it has been observed that providers very often ignore the `redirect_uri` check requirement at this stage, maybe because it doesn't seem to be security-critical from reading the specification.

-Other providers just pattern match the redirect_uri parameter against the registered redirect URI pattern.
+Other providers just pattern match the `redirect_uri` parameter against the registered redirect URI pattern.
 This saves the authorization server from storing the link between the actual redirect URI and the respective authorization code for every transaction.
 But this kind of